 5.3.
 IP Address Management (IPAM)

 VM instances get automatically assigned with an IPv4 address using the DHCP protocol, according to the tenant subnet configuration.
-This is done by leveraging the neutron DHCP agent.
+This is currently done by leveraging the neutron DHCP agent.
 Each tenant is completely isolated from other tenants, so that IP addresses can overlap.

 OpenDaylight can operate as a DHCP server.
 However, using the neutron DHCP agent provides High Availability (HA) and support for VM instance metadata (cloud-init).
 Therefore Red Hat recommends to deploy the DHCP agent, rather than relying on OpenDaylight for such functionality.

 Red Hat OpenStack Platform 10 only provides support for IPv4 tenant networks.

 OpenDaylight provides support for Layer 3 (L3) routing between OpenStack networks, whenever a virtual router device is defined by the user.
 Routing is supported between different networks of the same project (tenant), which is also commonly referred to as East-West routing.